 The likely Late Archean-Paleoproterozoic origin for eukaryotes poses a problem for palaeontologists.
-The fossil record of the earliest eukaryotes arises around 2.0 billion years ago, yet the fossil record around this time is meagre.
+Molecular clocks predict eukaryotes to have originated as early as 2.5-2.1 Ga yet earliest eukaryotic fossils appear around 1.9-1.7 billion years ago.
+This fossil record around this time is particularly meagre.
 With an increase in knowledge of what geochemical and mineralogical signals indicate likely fossiliferous horizons in the shale record, the search for more early eukaryotic organic walled fossils has become more imperative.
 These fossils will help to contextualise the evolution of eukaryotes in an unfamiliar ancient ocean.

 As such, I have targeted two sites of likely preservation of eukaryotic microfossils.